Let’s get one thing straight: Dead Woman’s Pass is as awful as you fear. It’s called ‘Dead Woman’ for god’s sake.

 Thankfully, the trail eases you in on the first day, leading you over Peruvian plains — undulating hills that are the closest you’ll find to flat in the Andes.
 It’s the teaser of what’s to come, when the hills get steeper, the steps higher, the air thinner.
 It’s the day when you learn how things work, like how the porters run past you, carrying packs bigger than you and weaving up and down and around staircases.
 It’s the day you learn that Inca steps are nothing like the stairmaster you trained on.

-Over the days, you battle steep climbs and steeper descents, lost toenails and broken blisters, and you’re guaranteed to curse yourself at least once for not opting to take the train instead.
+Over the days, you battle steep climbs and steeper descents, lost toenails and broken blisters.
+You’re guaranteed to curse yourself at least once for not opting to take the train instead.
 After all, the vast majority people who visit Machu Picchu don’t take four days to get there.
 So why suffer the trek?

 Well, because like with so much of travel, the reward isn’t the arrival but the journey.
 Machu Picchu gets all the fame and glory, but there are hidden treasures to discover along the trail, too — and unlike the finale, they’re only accessible on foot.
 Yes, hundreds of people trek the trail every day, but when you turn a corner and see the glorious ruins of Sayacmarca perched on a clifftop in the distance, or peer down and find Qonchamarka peeking out from beneath a jungle canopy, you’ll be forgiven for feeling, just for a moment, like you’re the next Hiram Bingham.